Audible free trial: what's included and how to get Audible free

 Is Audible free?

 Audible is not free, even for Amazon Prime users.
-It operates on a separate monthly subscription basis, costing $14.95 / £7.99 per month.
+It operates on a monthly subscription basis, costing $14.95 / £7.99 per month.
+However, some content may be heavily discounted or free for members.
+If you subscribe, you'll receive regular credits that can be used to buy any audiobook on the site, regardless of price.

-However, you can trial Audible for free.
+It's also possible to give Audible a go for free, for a limited time, if you haven't taken advantage of the free trial before.
 By signing up for the Audible free trial, you'll get instant access to (and can keep) some free audible ebooks for absolutely no cost.
 Bear in mind that you can simply cancel anytime within the trial period, with no strings attached.
 You can also switch your free audiobooks if you're not happy with your initial selection - you're not bound in.

 Audible free trial: what's included?